apep-1998/VisaBookingBot/README.md

 - `TELEGRAM_API_TOKEN`: Your Telegram API token.
 - `TELEGRAM_CHAT_ID`: The chat ID where the bot will send messages.
-- Other relevant settings such as website URLs, credentials, etc.

 5. Run the Bot: Execute the following command to run the bot: